FEniCS/dolfinx/demo/pde/hyperelasticity/cpp/documentation.rst

     }
   };

-We also define two classes, deriving from ``Expression``, for later use when specifying values for the boundary conditions.
+We also define two classes, deriving from :cpp:class:`Expression`, for later use when specifying values for the boundary conditions.

 .. code-block:: c++